adarshksr/Graduate-Admission-Analysis/README.md

 - Then I analyzed the most important feature for gaining admission.

 - To apply for a master's degree is very expensive and intensive work.
-With this model(based on Random Forest Regression), students will guess their capacities and they will decide whether to apply for a master's degree or not.
+With this model (based on Linear Regression), students will guess their capacities and they will decide whether to apply for a master's degree or not.